HiddenHarmsHub/comparative-judgement-interface/docs/installation.md

 linters used in the CI.

 If you are not using the dev container you will need to install the dependencies in the pyproject.toml file.
-Using a python virtual environment is recommended but it is not necessary.
+Using a python virtual environment is recommended, but not required.

 To set up the virtual environment and install the Python requirements use the following commands.